 She replied with, “Did you think she would not tell me?”

-Steve, tired after working all day at the State Park where he was a park ranger, was in no mood to put up with any of Eve’s histrionics.
-It seemed she was always coming to him for advice, bemoaning the loss of a boyfriend, or something else.
+Steve, tired after working all day at the State Park where he was a park ranger, was in no mood to put up with any of Darla’s histrionics.
+It seemed she was always coming to him for advice, financial problems, bemoaning the loss of a boyfriend, or something else.

-He said, “Don’t say it, Eve, just don’t say it.”
+He said, “Don’t say it, Darla, just don’t say it.”
 Those same words would be used against him later.

-He finally reached Eve at her job the next morning, and asked what was going on.
+He finally reached Darla at her job the next morning, and asked what was going on.
 She just said, “You know what’s going on.
 You need help, Sirois,” and hung up.
-Within a week, he was sitting in the sheriff’s office, giving a deposition to a deputy who informed him that he was being accused of the crime of sexual assault of a child, Eve’s daughter.
+Within a week, he was sitting in the sheriff’s office, giving a deposition to a deputy who informed him that he was being accused of the crime of sexual assault of a child, Darla’s daughter.

 How would you react, if you were minding your own business, and were suddenly accused of a horrific crime, something you had nothing to do with?
 How would you cope?
 How would you defend yourself?
 And, more importantly, if you were convicted, what legal means would be at your disposal to help you regain your freedom?
 Sadly, very little, and most of what you could do would be stacked against you.